 How to Remove Latex Paint from Carpet

-04.12.2013 | 7:27 pm | Daily Life
+04.12.2013 | 7:27 pm | Uncategorized

 I’ll save you the story of how I spilled dark brown paint on our light beige carpet, and get right to sharing how we successfully removed it, despite how bleak things looked when we first stared in horror at the ugly, dark splatter on our living room carpet.